Dpdl-io/DpdlEngine/README.md

 println(s)
 ```

-In this way java libraries defined in class definition configuration file (./DpdlLibs/libs/classes.txt) can be accessed.
+In this way all java libraries defined in class definition configuration file (./DpdlLibs/libs/classes.txt) can be loaded and accessed.
 The default configuration includes Java 5 Platform API (1.5), and bluecove Bluetooth JSR-82.

 The default configuration can be extended or updated to resolve additional java APIs (editing of class definition configuration file)